sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 1. Used by Sys Admins
 2. Provides infrastructures, and storage services
-3. Offers flexibility in config and lowers risk of lockin.
+3. Offers flexibility in config and lowers risk of lock-in.
 4. Lowers cloud resources needed, and lower costs needed.

 PaaS: